AparokshaUI/meta-sqlite/README.md

   </a>
 </p>

-_SQLite for Meta_ is a simple extension for the [Meta](https://aparokshaui.github.io/Meta) framework remembering state data between app launches.
+_SQLite for Meta_ is a simple extension for the [Meta](https://aparokshaui.github.io/Meta) framework, remembering state data between app launches.

 ## Thanks